Tunescobabs/alx-low_level_programming/0x18-dynamic_libraries/README.md

-C - Static libraries
+0x18.
+C - Dynamic libraries
-In this project, I learned what static libraries are and practiced creating and using them with ar, ranlib, and nm.

-Tests ✔️
-tests: Folder of test files.
-Provided by Holberton School.
-Tasks 📃
+Tasks
-0. A library is not a luxury but one of the necessities of life
+0. A library is not a luxury but one of the necessities of life mandatory

-libmy.a: C Static library containing all the functions listed below:
+Create the dynamic library libdynamic.so containing all the functions listed below:

 int _putchar(char c);
 int _islower(int c);